-In the Czech Republic there are 26 public, 2 state and 44 private higher education institutions.
-Most of these universities are concentrated into 13 major cities in the Czech Republic.
-Let´s discover their main features and attractions!
+In the Czech Republic, there are 26 public, 2 state and 44 private higher education institutions.
+Most of these universities are concentrated in 13 major cities in the Czech Republic.
+Let's discover their main features and attractions!
 For detailed information please visit their own websites.

-Brno is the economic and cultural centre of the south Moravian region.
-It is the country’s second largest city.
-Brno’s architecture reflects the town's long and rich history, including such outstanding functionalist works as the Brno Trade Fair Grounds (host to more than 50 international trade fairs each year).
-The city skyline is dominated by Špilberk Castle, which was originally a Gothic palace and later became a baroque fortress.
-Other city features are the Cathedral of St. Peter and St. Paul on Petrov hill and the Old Town Hall.
+Brno is the economic and cultural centre of the South Moravian region.
+It is the country's second largest city.
+Brno's architecture reflects the town's long and rich history, including such outstanding functionalist works as the Brno Trade Fair Grounds (host to more than 50 international trade fairs each year).
+The city skyline is dominated by the Špilberk Castle, which was originally a Gothic palace and later became a baroque fortress.
+Other city features are the St. Peter's and St. Paul's Cathedral on Petrov Hill and the Old Town Hall.

 Jihlava is a centre of the Vysočina Region.
 It is situated on the Jihlava river on the ancient frontier between Moravia and Bohemia, and is the second oldest mining town in the Czech Republic.
 Its principal buildings include the churches of St. James, St. Ignatius of Loyola, St. John the Baptist and St. Paul, the Municipal Hall and the catacombs, which are the second largest in the Czech Republic.

 Website: www.jihl ava.cz

 The nearby peak of Ještěd is the dominant feature of the district.
 Historical places of interest include the neo-Renaissance town hall from the 19th century and log houses from the 17th century.
 Liberec offers a wide range of cultural services, including a regional gallery, a fine public library as well as zoological and botanical gardens.